 - Your injuries arose from the accident.

-- The driver was not operating his or her vehicle in a safe manner.
-The driver ran a stop sign, did not activate a turn signal, followed your vehicle too closely, or crossed into your lane.
+One way is distracted driving.
+Another is reckless driving or violating traffic laws.
+For instance, the driver ran a stop sign, did not activate a turn signal, followed your vehicle too closely, or crossed into your lane.

-- A defect in your car caused the accident.
-For example, if defective brakes caused your accident, you may be able to file a product liability suit against the manufacturer of the car or the brakes.
+Finally, a driver with an unmaintained car, or a faulty repair, can be grounds for negligence.
+For example, if defective brakes cause your accident, you may be able to file a product liability suit against the manufacturer of the car or the brakes.
 Another example would be a tire defect.